 It is also worth highlighting three important methodological aspects of our work.
-First, consistent with our interest on the portfolio choice problem, we focus on directly parameterizing the objective of interest - portfolio weights - as a function of lagged firm-level characteristics and their cross-products and second-order transformations, instead of predicting stock returns.
-This difference is important because variables that lead to better predictions of individual security returns in terms of higher out-of-sample R-squared do not necessarily lead to better portfolio returns or the portfolio's Sharpe ratio; see ? for a discussion.
+First, consistent with our interest in the portfolio choice problem, we focus on directly parameterizing the objective of interest - portfolio weights - as a function of lagged firm-level characteristics and their cross-products and second-order transformations, instead of predicting $stock\ returns$ .
+This difference is important because variables that lead to better predictions of individual security returns in terms of higher out-of-sample R-squared do not necessarily lead to better portfolios in terms of standard metrics such as the out-of-sample standard deviation of portfolio returns or the portfolio's Sharpe ratio; see Nagel (2021) for a discussion.
 The reason is that portfolio performance depends on the properties of the covariance matrix of asset returns, and R-squared measures are uninformative about those properties.

-A second important aspect of our methodology is the use of the parametric portfolio policy approach of ? to parameterize portfolio weights as a linear function of non-linear transformations of lagged firm characteristics.
-We borrow analytical results obtained in ? and reformulate the parametric portfolio approach as a penalized regression model that allows us to study the role played by alternative variable selection strategies in identifying relevant predictors for the portfolio construction problem.
+A second important aspect of our methodology is the use of the parametric portfolio policy approach of Brandt et al. (2009) to parameterize portfolio weights as a linear function of non-linear transformations of lagged firm characteristics.
+We borrow analytical results obtained in DeMiguel et al. (2020) and reformulate the parametric portfolio approach as a penalized regression model that allows us to study the role played by alternative variable selection strategies in identifying relevant predictors for the portfolio construction problem.